AnYuan/Memo/README.md

 # reading-list

+## 2018.11.06

+[NativeScript](https://github.com/NativeScript/NativeScript): NativeScript is an open source framework for building truly native mobile apps with JavaScript.
+Use web skills, like Angular and Vue.js, FlexBox and CSS, and get native UI and performance on iOS and Android. https://www.nativescript.org

+[MoreCodable](https://github.com/tattn/MoreCodable): MoreCodable expands the possibilities of `Codable`.

 ## 2018.11.04
 [IHKeyboardAvoiding](https://github.com/IdleHandsApps/IHKeyboardAvoiding): IHKeyboardAvoiding is an elegant solution for keeping any UIView visible when the keyboard is being shown - no UIScrollView required!